 BlackRock, including its iShares exchange-traded fund business, is the largest asset management firm in the world based on assets under management.
-It is also the most sought-after landing spot in terms of which fund shops asset management professionals most want to join, according to our 2016 Ideal Employer Rankings, which surveyed more than 6,500 financial services professionals globally.

 Base salaries for its associates and VPs appear to be competitive, while its portfolio management associates, portfolio managers and managing directors all seem to be well-compensated.

 Pimco has long be one of the most highly respected fixed income managers in the world, although last year investors removed around $1bn from its flagship Total Return Fund, one of the biggest bond mutual funds.
 Pimco cut close to 70 jobs – approximately 3% of the workforce – and closing six funds with around $260m under management.
 However, it has bounced back this year under the leadership of Manny Roman.